Skip to content

 How We Help Agency Founders with This Process

-At Agency Founder Finance, we are ICAEW qualified accountants who work with UK agency founders relocating to the UAE.
+At Agency Founder Finance, we work exclusively with agency founders who work with UK agency founders relocating to the UAE.
 We do not open bank accounts for you.
 But we do help you prepare the documentation that banks require.

 We organise your UK company's financial records in a format that UAE banks understand.
 We prepare management accounts and trading histories.
 We provide letters confirming your UK compliance record.
 We advise on which free zones are most bank-friendly before you incorporate.